DeterminateSystems/nix-installer/README.md

 Differing from the current official [Nix](https://github.com/NixOS/nix) installer scripts:

 * Nix is installed with the `nix-command` and `flakes` features enabled in the `nix.conf`
-* Harmonic stores an installation receipt (for uninstalling) at `/nix/receipt.json` as well as a copy of the install binary at `/nix/harmonic`
+* `nix-installer` stores an installation receipt (for uninstalling) at `/nix/receipt.json` as well as a copy of the install binary at `/nix/nix-installer`

 ## Motivations